Diego-F-Pereira/R-Notes/Minitutorial/md/Minitutorial_01.md

 ## The results page should open in your browser shortly
 ```

+Now our search returned 79 documents, and the second one listed is the one we were looking for.

 Let's back to our local search, and see what the **help.search()** function can do.